Home => Saved by my router

 What would you do?

 Most people would surely focus their attention on the bad computer, but I am focused on routers, so I took a look at mine.
-Sure enough, it showed no traffic coming or going from the computer.
+Sure enough, it showed no traffic coming or going from the problematic computer.
 But, the Event Log of the router offered a HUGE hint at the problem.

-It showed the DHCP server in the router assigning an IP address to the problematic computer over and over again.
+I have the router log every time it hands out an IP address to a device (this is optional).
+The log showed the DHCP server in the router assigning an IP address to the problematic computer over and over again.

 IP addresses given out by my router are supposed to last a full day (86,400 seconds).
 This makes it obvious that the computer itself was not the problem, the problem was the Ethernet connection between the computer and the router.
 It clearly was failing, and each time the two devices re-connected, the router gave out an IP address.